 Support is given in school to students in Years 12 and 13 who are applying to university, including within Year 12 Enrichment lessons and, for Year 13, after school support workshops to help with completing application forms.
 The school is also a partner school of the University of Kent, who come in and deliver workshops at various points in the year.

-If you are interested in going to university, speak to Mr Vigeon, Miss Davies or Mrs Collins.
+If you are interested in going to university, speak to Mr Vigeon, Mrs Davies or Mrs Collins.
 You could also look at the following websites:

 STEM (Science, Technology, Engineering and Mathematics)